pmatra/ddb-proxy/README.md

 # ddb-proxy

+This Fork has been updated by Peter Matra.
+Cors has been set to allow all websites

 This proxy allows for communication with DDB for use integrating content into Foundry VTT.

 It provides the following backend functionality for [ddb-importer](https://github.com/MrPrimate/ddb-importer)